Lajamanu Community Residency 1989

 - Tuesday - Day three: Willowra to Ti Tree via barrow Creek, decision to cancel Ali Carung performance after bus blew a tyre and we were delayed.
 (Travel time including delays and repairs 8 hours.)

-- Wednesday - Day four: Morning performance at Ti Tree which CAAMA filmed.
+- Wednesday - Day four: Morning performance at Ti Tree.
 Depart afternoon for Alice Springs (3 hours travel)

 - Thursday - Day five: Morning performance at Treager Park primary School.
 Afternoon performance at Yipirinya Community School

 - Friday - Day six: Depart Alice for Tanami mines (12 hours travel)

 - Saturday - Day seven: Tanami to Lajamanu (7 hours travel)

 In October 1990 Tim Newth and Sarah Calver, returned to Lajamanu for 3 weeks.
 During this time we rehearsed the show and changed some things in order to do a Top End tour.

 - Monday 16 October - Day One:: Depart for Kalkaringi (1.5 hours) Performance at Kalkaringi School Depart for Katherine (7 hours).